clearlysid/personal-website/README.md

 ## Usage

-If you want to clone this site for your own personal use, or as a starting point for a project, then feel free to do so by all means.
-Although I will really appreciate attribution since I've spent a lot of time and effort on this.
+If you want to clone this site for your own personal use, or as a starting point for a project, feel free to do so by all means.
+Although I will appreciate attribution, since I've spent a lot of time and effort on this.
 It would be a really shitty move if you literally passed this off as your own work.

 ### Instructions